yubinjodev/apple-notes/README.md

   - Dependency inversion
 - Utilize custom hooks
 - Practice state management through Redux
 - Getting familiar with authentication
 - Exercise async handling
 - Executing database usage and API fetching
+- Engaging in intermediate TypeScript features and clean-code naming conventions

 ## Contribution

 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, feel free to open a new issue or submit a pull request.
+Not sure how to do that?
+Check [this](https://opensource.com/article/19/11/first-open-source-contribution-fork-clone) out

 When contributing, please adhere to the existing code style and follow the GitHub Flow for collaboration.